Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 Standard Range | 2.1″ / 0.7″ / 1.5″ | 2.1″ / 0.7″ / 1.5″ |

-Optimized for both street and track with many lowering options, UP’s springs certainly deserve to be on my list.
+Optimized for road and track with many lowering options, UP’s springs deserve to be on my list.
 The advanced technology used when developing the product offers more benefits for a higher but reasonable price range.

 There are many positive customer reviews on the Unplugged Performance website.
 However, the feedback on Tesla forums is mixed.
 That’s why I have them as number three on my list.

-In the past, some described the springs as noisy, which I believe is solved with newer versions.
+Some previously described their Model 3 lowering springs as noisy, which I believe is solved with newer versions.
 Others complained about backorders and customer service issues.
 I also don’t see any shipping info on their website.

 Team UP members are active on forums, which is a good thing.
-I’m sure they take customers’ feedback into consideration and work to improve these aspects of their business.
+I’m sure they consider customers’ feedback and work to improve these aspects of their business.
 Still, I suggest talking to them before ordering.

 UP Adjustable Sway Bars